dnsimple/dnsimple-support/content/articles/what-is-ssl-san.markdown

 The common name represents the host name that's covered by the SSL certificate.
 Trying to use the certificate for a website that doesn't match the common name will result in a security error, also known as _host name mismatch_ error.

-After the original specificaton, it became clear that it would be helpful to have a single certificate to cover multiple host names.
-The most common example is the case of a single certificate that covers both the root domain and the www subdomain.
-In fact, it's very common to reuse the same SSL certificate for `example.com` and `www.example.com`.
+After the original specificaton, it became clear it would be helpful to have a single certificate to cover multiple host names.
+The most common example is a single certificate covering both the root domain and the www subdomain.
+In fact, it's common to reuse the same SSL certificate for `example.com` and `www.example.com`.

 The X.509 specification allows users to define extensions to be attached to a [Certificate Signing Request (CSR)](/articles/what-is-csr) and the final server certificate.
 Using the SAN extension, it's possible to specify several host names in the `subjectAltName` field of a certificate.
 Each of these names will be considered protected by the SSL certificate.